Cooks with Soul

 What to Serve

 Traditional dirty Rice goes great with a variety of Southern dishes.
-Some of our favorites include red beans, pork chops, collard greens, fried chicken, and cornbread
+Some of our favorites include New Orleans red beans and rice, pork chops, collard greens, fried chicken, and cornbread.

 Storage and Reheating